curl/curl/docs/libcurl/opts/CURLOPT_PROXY_ISSUERCERT.md

 # AVAILABILITY

 Added in 7.71.0.
-This option is supported by the OpenSSL backends.
+This option is supported by the OpenSSL and GnuTLS backends.

 # RETURN VALUE